vasi1e/FireFoot/README.md

-This is website for shoes.
+This is reseller platform for shoes.